Pre-Listing Inspection: Should You Get One?

 Getting a pre-listing home inspection could make sense in certain situations: for example, you suspect your home has a major issue that could make it hard to sell.
 Or you have to move ASAP and can’t afford any delays or the buyer backing out at the last minute.

 But pre-listing inspections aren’t very common.
 Many sellers can’t or don’t want to cover the additional out-of-pocket costs.
-And it’s often just not worth it – especially right now, when sellers have the upper hand because of all the competition among buyers for homes.
+And it’s often just not worth it — especially in a seller's market.

 This guide will help you wrap your head around when and how a pre-listing inspection can be helpful (and when it can be just the opposite).
 But ultimately, it’s a case-by-case decision that you should discuss and make with your realtor.